vmware/terraform-provider-vcfa/README.md

 replace github.com/vmware/go-vcloud-director/v3 v3.1.0-alpha.2 => ../go-vcloud-director
 ```

-See [CODING_GUIDELINES.md][coding-guidelines] for more advice on how to write code for this project.
+Read the [coding guidelines][coding-guidelines] for more advice on how to write code for this project.

 ## Troubleshooting the Provider

-Read [TROUBLESHOOTING.md][troubleshooting] to learn how to configure and understand logs, and how to
+Read the [troubleshooting][troubleshooting] document to learn how to configure and understand logs, and how to
 diagnose common errors.

 ## License